ucfopen/Obojobo/README.md

 [![Deploy Obojobo to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy/)

-> [Heroku](https://www.heroku.com/what) is a cloud service that lets you host web apps in the cloud without worring so much the infrastructure.
+> [Heroku](https://www.heroku.com/what) is a cloud service that lets you host web apps in the cloud without worring so much about the infrastructure.

 ## Development Setup